 Alonissos home to Mediterranean Monk Seal

-The Hellenic Society for the Study and Protection of the Monk Seal, MOm, tasked with the researching and helping to protect the precious seal population, has its headquarters oalong the Patitiri waterfront.
+The Hellenic Society for the Study and Protection of the Monk Seal, MOm, tasked with the study and protection of the precious seal population, has its headquarters along the Patitiri waterfront.

-According to recent studies, biologists believe that there are only 700 Mediterranean monk seals left.
-Animal lovers can support MOm’s mission by adopting a seal or by purchasing merchandise, with the profits going to research and protection efforts.
+According to recent studies, biologists believe that there are only seven hundred Mediterranean monk seals left.
+Animal lovers can support MOm’s mission by adopting a seal or purchasing merchandise with the profits going to research and protection efforts.

 In order to preserve the rapidly decreasing population of this majestic seal, the National Marine Park of Alonnisos and the Northern Sporades, the largest marine protected area in Europe, was created in 1992.

 Located near the protected waters of Alonissos is the famed underwater archaeological site of Peristera, a tiny islet just off the main island, featuring a preserved shipwreck that has been called “the Parthenon of shipwrecks.”